When did the Zoo open? What are the continental groupings at the Zoo?

 The Zoological Society’s Education Department provides interactive programs for schools and youth groups, in addition to classes and camps for children infant to 14 years, as well as family opportunities.

 The original Zoo was designed by the following: the Milwaukee County Planning Department (now called Architectural Engineering), the Milwaukee County Landscape Architect, professional Zoo staff, and private architecture firms.

-To inspire public understanding, support, and participation in global conservation of animal species and their natural environment by creating a unifying bond between our visitors and the living earth.
+The Milwaukee County Zoo will inspire public understanding, support, and participation in global conservation of animal species and their environment by creating personal renewal and enjoyment for our guests.

 The Milwaukee County Zoo began in the 1890s as a miniature mammal and bird display in a barn at what is now Washington Park.
 By 1902, the Zoo had 23 acres of land and 800 animals.
 In 1937, when all parks went under the jurisdiction of the Milwaukee County Park Commission, the Zoo had grown to 38 acres.
 In 1958, the Zoo moved to its present 190-acre location bordered by Highway 45, Bluemound Road, Highway 100, and Interstate 94, opening in 1961.

 The Zoo receives funding through a cooperative effort of Milwaukee County and the Zoological Society of Milwaukee.

 Zoo Pride is the volunteer auxiliary of the Zoological Society.
 Its members serve as goodwill ambassadors at the Zoo and in the community.
 Started in 1975, Zoo Pride shares a deep commitment to the Milwaukee County Zoo and its residents.